-- 1. INFRAHISIAN block: disease is below the AV node and may involve the bundle of HIS or both bundle branches - 2.
-Much more serious than Mobitz I - 3.
-Usually associated with acute anterior or anteroseptal MI - 4.
+INFRAHISIAN block: disease is below the AV node and may involve the bundle of HIS or both bundle branches

+- 2. Much more serious than Mobitz I - 3.
+Usually associated with acute anterior or anteroseptal MI and more likely in that setting to be abrupt in onset - 4.
 Degeneration of the electrical conduction system usually related to age - 5.
-Same other causes as 1st degree AVB
+Same other causes as 1st degree AVB - 6.
+It is very unlikely (though not impossible) to switch back-and-forth from Mobitz I to Mobitz II.